martbetz/martbetz.github.io/_posts/2026-05-08-click-and-done.md

 In my case, I'm running LX-qt on Arch (which means the menu entries are handled by PCManFM-qt, the lifting is done by cjxl and ffmpeg, and the output is displayed in Qterminal).

-All custom action files for PCManFM-qt need to be stored in `/.local/share/file-manager/actions`, so I created mine as follows:
+Fitstly, I created the custom sction file as follows:

 ```
 mkdir -p ~/.local/share/file-manager/actions && \
 cat << 'EOF' > ~/.local/share/file-manager/actions/conv-to-jxl.desktop
 ```

-The following code converts both still images (including .tiff) and animations (including  .apng) to JPEG XL:
+Then I added the following code to convert both still images (including .tiff) and animations (including  .apng) to JPEG XL:

 ```
 [Desktop Entry]